Achronite/mqtt-energenie-ener314rt/README.md

 These devices are battery operated, so energenie in order to save power, have implemented periods of sleep where the devices do not listen for commands.
 This can lead to a delay from when a command is sent to it being processed by the device.
 See **Command Caching** below.

 ### Command Caching
 Battery powered energenie devices, such as the eTRV or Thermostat do not constantly listen for commands.
-For example, the eTRV reports its temperature at the *SET_REPORTING_INTERVAL* (default 5 minutes) after which the receiver is then activated to listen for commands.
+For example, the eTRV reports its temperature at the *SET_REPORT_PERIOD* (default 5 minutes) after which the receiver is then activated to listen for commands.
 The receiver only remains active for 200ms or until a message is received.

 To cater for these hardware limitations a command will be held (cached) until a report is received by the monitor thread from the device; at this point the most recent cached message (only 1 is supported) will be sent to the device.
 Messages will continue to be resent until we know they have been succesfully received or until the number of retries has reached 0.
 When a command is known to have been processed (e.g DIAGNOSTICS) the 'command' and 'retries' topics are reset to 0.